zenodotus280/BBCRadioDelay/README.md

 ```
 crontab -e
 ```
 The following will make `kill-ffmpeg` and `purge-ogg` run every day at 05:00, and `resync` will run every Sunday at 05:00.
 Again, make sure to replace the path to the files with whatever your file path is.
+It will take many hours for the audio to be ready again as old files will be removed - choosing an earlier time will ensure that the audio is ready to go by the morning.
 ```
 0 5 * * * /root/BBCRadioDelay/cron-scripts/kill-ffmpeg
 0 5 * * * /root/BBCRadioDelay/cron-scripts/purge-ogg